geemus/notes/houston_foresight/raw/intro.md

 ## Reading: The Future is Not Binary (Schultz)

+* Lecture Focus Questions:
+  * How does Manoa differ from the 2x2 approach, and why?
+  * What are the basic building blocks for each scenario you build using Manoa?
 * seeks to "revel in the opportunity spaces that uncertainties reveal", as opposed to 'managing uncertainty'
 * goals: participatory, firmly based in data, map steps from present, include multiple drivers of change, and depict different surprising outcomes with a time horizon of approximately a generation.
 * Relates to Dator's Second Law of Futures Thinking - "the only useful ideas about the future should appear to be ridiculous"